 ‘Right to Portability’: If we have collected your data because you have given us consent, or because we need it in order to provide you with a product or service (under a contract), you have the right to receive the information you gave to us back in a ‘machine-readable’ format.

 ‘Right to Object’ and ‘Right to restriction of processing’: If we are using your data for activities under the ‘legitimate interest’ justification and in other circumstances, then you have a right to request restriction of processing and also a right to object to that processing.

 Right to obtain human intervention where automated processing has taken place where consent has been given or under a contract and where the processing has a legal or similarly significant effect.

 Complain: you have the right to lodge a complaint with the Information Commissioner’s Office if you think that our use of your information doesn’t meet the law.
 For more information, visit the ICO website.

-For further information about our privacy practices and to request any of these rights then please contact Sulets.
-To contact the team, you can:
+- For further information about our privacy practices and to request any of these rights then please contact Sulets.

-Write in: Sulets, De Montfort University, Campus Centre Building, Mill Lane, Leicester, LE2 7DR.
+- Write to: Irving Hill, CEO, Sulets, De Montfort University, Campus Centre Building, Mill Lane, Leicester, LE2 7DR. • Email: email@example.com

 Keeping your personal information secure